hnni-sahar/integrated-data-analysis/Stats-Prob-Boston/Tax-Analysis.md

 # Tax Analysis for Boston Housing Dataset

 The analysis is based on the **Boston Housing dataset**, which includes information on housing values, tax rates, and other features.
+This analysis was part of the **DetailedBoston** question in the **Statistics and Probability** section of my **Quera Data Analysis Bootcamp**.

 ## Questions and Answers: